Osaka: Cityscape

 Osaka's sprawling cityscape has been described as "only surpassed by Tokyo as a showcase of the Japanese urban phenomenon".

 Neighborhoods

 Central Osaka is roughly divided into downtown and uptown areas known as Kita (キタ) and Minami (ミナミ).

 Kita is home to the Umeda district and its immediate surrounding neighborhoods, a major business and retail hub that plays host to Osaka Station City and a large subterranean network of shopping arcades.
 Kita and nearby Nakanoshima contain a prominent portion of the city's skyscrapers and are often featured in photographs of Osaka's skyline.

 Minami, though meaning "south", is essentially in Chūō Ward (中央区, Chūō-ku) and geographically central within the city.
 Well known districts here include Namba and Shinsaibashi shopping areas, the Dōtonbori canal entertainment area, Nipponbashi Den Den Town, as well as arts and fashion culture-oriented areas such as Amerikamura and Horie.
-The 300-meter tall Abeno Harukas is the tallest skyscraper in the country since 2014.
+The 300-meter tall Abeno Harukas was the tallest skyscraper in the country from 2014 until 2023.